HZcohort/DiNetxify/docs/md/data_harm.md

 """
 ```

 This output confirms the number of diagnosis records merged and provides average counts of diagnoses per person (during and before follow-up, by exposure group).
-Warnings indicate the percentage of codes that could not be mapped to a phecode for each file, so you’re aware of any unmapped codes.
+Warnings indicate the percentage of codes that could not be mapped to a phecode for each file, so you're aware of any unmapped codes.

 ## Save DiseaseNetworkData object

 At this stage, after loading phenotype and medical record data, you may want to save the `DiseaseNetworkData` object for later use.
-Saving allows you to reuse the prepared data without re-reading and processing raw files each time, facilitating reproducibility and easy sharing of the processed data. ***DiNetxify*** provides two methods: `save()` (which uses Python’s pickle serialization, saving to a compressed `.pkl.gz` file) and `save_npz()` (which saves to a compressed NumPy `.npz` file).
+Saving allows you to reuse the prepared data without re-reading and processing raw files each time, facilitating reproducibility and easy sharing of the processed data. ***DiNetxify*** provides two methods: `save()` (which uses Python's pickle serialization, saving to a compressed `.pkl.gz` file) and `save_npz()` (which saves to a compressed NumPy `.npz` file).
 You can use either or both depending on your needs.
 For example:

 ```python
 # Save the data object to a gzipped pickle file